 The City of Oakland (herein referred to simply as "City") is located in Alameda County, California.
-Home to 436,504 residents at the time of writing, the City is one of the most racially diverse in the United States and is the cultural, economic, and social hub of the Eastern portion of the San Francisco Bay Area (colloquially known as the "East Bay").
+Home to 436,504 residents at the time of writing, the City is one of the most racially diverse in the United States and is the cultural, economic, and social hub of the Eastern portion of the San Francisco Bay Area (colloquially known as the "East Bay").2

-Oakland has a long history of innovation and entrepreneurship, with small businesses representing the majority of Oakland's economy while also hosting many large and influential multinational companies.
-It is a vibrant community with a rich history of activism, civic leadership, and social progress.
+Oakland has a long history of innovation and entrepreneurship, with small businesses representing the majority of Oakland's economy while also hosting many large and influential multinational companies.3 It is a vibrant community with a rich history of activism, civic leadership, and social progress.
 However, a legacy of racist federal, state, and local policies - including the exclusion of Black families from home ownership opportunities through redlining and the construction of an interstate freeway system that destroyed vibrant Black neighborhoods in West Oakland - is still evident today and can be observed in all facets of life, including how online and digital services are provided and accessed.
-These patterns of digital exclusion mirror demographic patterns of disparate access documented throughout the State.
-As noted in the Greenlining Institute's report "On The Wrong Side of the Digital Divide," local geographic patterns are a result of historical redlining: the deliberate practice, carried out by both the government and private sector, of denying loans and investment in communities of color.
-Although redlining has been illegal for decades, data investigations and community outreach reveal redlining persists, albeit in less immediately observable forms such as broadband infrastructure and service.
+These patterns of digital exclusion mirror demographic patterns of disparate access documented throughout the State.4 As noted in the Greenlining Institute's report "On The Wrong Side of the Digital Divide," local geographic patterns are a result of historical redlining: the deliberate practice, carried out by both the government and private sector, of denying loans and investment in community outreach reveal redlining persists, albeit in less immediately observable forms such as broadband infrastructure and service.